Justintime50/styles/README.md

 This document is fluid and many changes will be coming over the next few months as I collect more information to include here.
 By the time I'm finished, I'd love the final product to look something like: <https://codeguide.co/>

+## Tooling Configuration

+You can find various configuration files for styling/formatting tools across various langauges found in the `styles` directory.

 ## General

 ### Architecture